-There will exist a 'low risk' group of patients where the absolute benefit of adjuvant chemotherapy is so small that routine use is not recommended (<3% estimated benefit), there will be some patients who may be eligible for adjuvant bisphosphonates or adjuvant abemaciclib.
+There will exist a 'low risk' group of patients where the absolute benefit of adjuvant chemotherapy is so small that routine use is not recommended (<3% estimated benefit).

 Adjuvant chemotherapy should be started as soon as clinically possible within 31 days of completion of surgery.